python-amazon-mws/python-amazon-mws/docs/source/prerequisites.rst

    regions, please see `Related Resources (MWS documentation link)
    <http://docs.developer.amazonservices.com/en_US/dev_guide/DG_Resources.html>`_.

-In order to use Python-Amazon-MWS, you must have an Amazon Professional Seller account, and you must `register as a developer
+In order to use python-amazon-mws, you must have an Amazon Professional Seller account, and you must `register as a developer
 <http://docs.developer.amazonservices.com/en_US/dev_guide/DG_Registering.html>`_.
 You will then be provided a set of MWS credentials, which include your